 Joseph was a good man; he relocated again to Nazareth carrying out the instruction of an angel in a dream, following the death of Herod.
 Joseph was a good man who was open to the voice of God.
 He was sensitive to the voice of God and didn’t consider his convenience more important than the will of God.
 He returned to Nazareth to start life again (Matthew 2:19-23).
 He was a good man.

 Joseph, a carpenter, trained a child that was not his; he was a good man.
-He was a father-figure in the life of Jesus.
+He was a father figure in the life of Jesus.
 In Luke 2:48, Mary referred to Joseph as the father of Jesus.
-Joseph even taught him carpentry!
-In Mark 6:3, Jesus is described as a carpenter.
+In Matthew 13:55, Jesus is described as a carpenter’s son.

 Mary, a good lady, a virgin, made a good choice of a husband.
 God must have known Joseph was a good man who would do a good job.
-He trusted him that he would not mistreat Mary who He had chosen for the assignment of bringing Jesus into the world.
+He must have trusted him that he would not mistreat Mary, whom He had chosen for the assignment of bringing Jesus into the world.

 He knew Joseph would not divorce her because of the strange pregnancy.
 Imagine Mary going through the trauma of an unwanted pregnancy for nine months!
-Imagine if Joseph was not there for Mary!
+Suppose Joseph was not there for Mary!
 How would she have survived the stigma, the mockery that ladies carrying rejected pregnancies go through?
-No father to accept responsibility, no emotional support.
+No father to accept responsibility, no emotional support!

-Unfortunately, there are men today who neglect their wives during pregnancy– women, not the Holy Spirit, impregnated.
-There are men that are so stubborn that they don’t listen to anyone including God.
-There are men who treat their wives as if they are doing their wives a favour marrying them; they feel they are doing their wives a favour providing for the home.
+Unfortunately, there are men today who neglect their wives during pregnancy – women they, not the Holy Spirit, impregnated!
+There are also men that are so stubborn that they don’t listen to anyone, including God.
+If God appears to them physically, not in a dream, they might not change their minds.
+There are men who treat their wives as if they did them a favour by marrying them.

-The women in such marriages could be regretting and lamenting, wondering how long they would continue in the nightmare.
+The women in such a marriage could be regretting and lamenting, wondering how long their suffering would continue.
 It’s a painful experience for these women and their children.
-A good woman marrying a bad man!
 Are you a good man?
 Are you a good woman?

-Billy Graham said, “It is the Holy Spirit’s job to convict, God’s job to judge and my job to love.”
+Billy Graham is quoted as saying, “It is the Holy Spirit’s job to convict, God’s job to judge and my job to love.”
 Love covers a multitude of sins (1 Peter 4:8).
 Walk in love (Ephesians 5:2).
-Emulate Joseph.
 Be a good husband; be a good wife.